abeerbadawi/Machine-Learning-Screenplay-genre-Cassification/README.md

 1. Final.ipynb includes the code and detail explanation for each line in the code

-2. pickled_scripts_and_labels.p includes the scripts and genres label as a pickle file

-3. pickled_preprocessed_scripts.p includes the scripts after the preprocessing as a pickle file

-4. Results for classification by each genre: Includes a CSV file with Accuracy, recall, and precision of classification  the data by genre as the predicting label to predict if scripts are correctly classified in the right genre or not.
+2. Results for classification by each genre: Includes a CSV file with Accuracy, recall, and precision of classification  the data by genre as the predicting label to predict if scripts are correctly classified in the right genre or not.

-5. Results for classification by each movie: In this file, we classify by each movie to predict all the genres for the movie.
+3. Results for classification by each movie: In this file, we classify by each movie to predict all the genres for the movie.
 The file includes a text file with the correctly predicted movies with all genres and a confusion matrix of the algorithm results.